-The Council's preferred option is Option 3 which is to designate appropriate green spaces through the LP2.
-This approach is identified as the preferred option as the Council considers that local green space designations could have a notable positive impact on many of the Districts settlements including in respect of biodiversity, townscape, tranquillity, heritage and landscape.
+5.7.12 The Council's preferred option is Option 3 which is to make provision for the designation of Local Green Spaces through the Local Plan with sites to be designated in a subsequent Development Plan Document.
+A policy is therefore proposed for inclusion supporting the principle of designating Local Green Spaces in the Part 2 Local Plan.
+Specific Local Green Space sites will then be designated within a Local Green Space DPD.
+This approach is identified as the preferred option as the Council considers that local green space designations could have a notable positive impact on many of the District's settlements including in respect of biodiversity, townscape, tranquillity, heritage and landscape.
 Option 2, was also identified as potentially being able to deliver similar positive benefits, through designation through neighbourhood plans.
 However at the time of writing there are only two communities in South Derbyshire preparing a neighbourhood plan, so the positive effects of this option would be limited to relatively few areas.
-Option 1, whilst not having any negative effects, but is likley to fail to offer further opportunities to protect small scale spaces which are valued by local communities.
+Option 1, whilst not having any negative effects, is likely to fail to offer further opportunities to protect small scale spaces which are valued by local communities.